When Should I Worry About International Trademarks?

-If you are now selling, or plan to sell your product in another country, you should consider securing a trademark registration in that country.
-As with most intellectual property rights, trademark rights are largely limited to the country where such rights have been established.
+If you are now selling, or plan to sell your product in another country, you should consider securing international trademarks in that country.
+As with most intellectual property rights, global trademark rights are largely limited to the country where such rights have been established.
 Put simply, establishing trademark rights in the US will not provide you with similar rights in Canada, Mexico, China, or anywhere else, and vice versa.
 Even worse, there is some chance that your business partners overseas will themselves secure rights in your brand, shifting the balance of power in negotiations or, even worse, holding your brands hostage.
 While securing foreign trademarks can be expensive, failing to secure such rights can create even more expensive headaches down the road.

-How Can I Secure Foreign Trademark Rights?
+How Can I Secure Global Trademark Rights?

-We can assist you in obtaining trademark rights in foreign countries in one of two ways: (1) by filing an international trademark application through the Madrid Protocol; or (2) by working with a foreign associate to facilitate direct filing in one or more foreign countries.
+We can assist you in obtaining global trademark rights in foreign countries in one of two ways: (1) by filing an international trademark application through the Madrid Protocol; or (2) by working with a foreign associate to facilitate direct filing in one or more foreign countries.
 Often times, the most effective way to secure such rights is through the Madrid Protocol, which is an international treaty that facilitates the filing of trademark applications in as many as 97 countries at once.
 For direct filing, while we have already established relationships with associates in many foreign countries, this option usually is more costly and cumbersome.

 How Much Does It Cost?